 What mangoes to use for Mango Crumb Bars?

 This recipe calls for ripened, super sweet mangoes.
 A ripened mango will typically be orange/yellow-ish in color, and it smells sweet and mango-y (if you know what I mean 🙂 ).
 We are using ~2 mangoes for this recipe, maybe 3 if they are smaller.

 How to make Mango Crumb Bars?

 Cut the mangoes into small chunks, and mix with sugar and cornstarch.
 If you are using less sweet mangoes, add more sugar to the mixture.

 The dough requires cold butter.
 Yes, cold!
-Bring it out from the refridgerator right before you need to use it.
+Bring it out from the refrigerator right before you need to use it.
 After mixing the dry ingredients together (flour, baking powder, salt), add chunks of cold butter into the food processor and pulse until mixture turns crumbly (see picture below).

 Alternatively, you can also use a pastry cutter to mix the butter into the dry ingredients until mixture becomes crumbly.